lrdiv/gd-cli/README.md

   - `-a, --auto` — Automatically open the top-rated recording without prompting.
 - `today` — Looks up recordings that happened on today's month/day across all years.
   - `-a, --auto` — Automatically open the top-rated recording without prompting.
-- `info` — Prints Node, npm, and git versions using `execa`.

-The CLI also accepts a global `-v, --verbose` flag, reserved for future logging.

 ## Development scripts